 What exactly is the danger of using aluminum utensils to cook and just how bad is it?
 More importantly, what can we do to right the years of wrongs that we have been subjecting to our bodies?

 Before we delve into the dangers of cooking with aluminum foil and how aluminum leaches into your food, let us take time to understand what exactly aluminum is.
 Aluminum is a naturally occurring earth metal and is one of the most abundant ones.
 It can be found typically in fruits, water, or even the soil.

 When it comes to the human body, it is considered a non-essential element.
-That means we don’t need it in our body.
-There has thus far been no scientific evidence of the importance of the metal in any physiological process in the body.
+That means we don't need it in our bodies.
+There has thus far been no scientific evidence of the importance of metal in any physiological process in the body.

 Uses of Aluminum

 Since this is such an abundant metal, humans have found numerous ways to put it to use.
 Metal is used in the manufacturing industry to make utensils, furniture, and medicines.
 As it is lightweight and easily moldable, it is being used for the manufacture of soda cans, beer kegs, airplane parts and kitchen foil.
 However, to make it efficient, it has to be used in alloy form.

 When it comes to medicines, aluminum is used in antacids and coagulants.
 It was previously used during dialysis, but there have been scientific studies that have questioned its safety for use in such a context.